-This year, Brandeis celebrates the centennial birthday of acclaimed American composer and conductor Leonard Bernstein, a Brandeis faculty member and a supporter of the University from its earliest days.
+In 2018, Brandeis celebrated the centennial birthday of acclaimed American composer and conductor Leonard Bernstein, a Brandeis faculty member and a supporter of the University from its earliest days.

 From 1951-56, Bernstein taught courses at Brandeis on modern music, opera and composition.
 He founded the university’s Festival of the Creative Arts, which today honors his legacy as an artist, an educator, an activist and a humanitarian.

-Centennial events will include special concerts, classes and other campuswide activities during the Leonard Bernstein Festival of the Creative Arts, April 15-22, 2018.
+Centennial events included special concerts, classes and other campuswide activities during the Leonard Bernstein Festival of the Creative Arts, April 15-22, 2018.